Jasaka/Cacao-DAO/README.md

   `$ npm install @openzeppelin/contracts`
 2. Import contracts in Solidity via: `import "@openzeppelin/contracts/token/ERC721/ERC721.sol";`

-To compile the contracts, run:
+To compile the entire project, build all artifacts run:
-`truffle compile` (in the root directory)
+`npx hardhat compile` (in the hardhat directory)

-If you have an instance of Ganache running, you can deploy the contracts to it using:
-`truffle migrate` (in the root directory).

-To run solidity tests, run:
+To run typescript tests, run:
-`truffle test` (in the root directory)
+`npx hardhat test` (in the root directory)